ShahriarRefat0/redme-test/readme.md

 1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?
 Answer:
-*getElementById*
+-*getElementById*
    - It returns the element with a specific id.
    - Return type is single element object or null if not fund.
    - Example:
 ```
 let firstItem = document.getElementById("idName");
 ```